 - There are many kinds of stitching frames available.
 You can sit some on tables, sit on some or have them on floor stands.
 Before you purchase a stitching frame and stand, be sure to do some research and know how where you plan to stitch most often.
 Click here to check out our selection of hoops and frames.

-- A really cool product for helping control the excess fabric you are not stitching on is the Snap Wraps.
-Place your project in your hoop or frame, and fold up the excess fabric and tuck it away as you stretch the Snap Wrap around the frame.
+- A really cool product for helping control the excess fabric you are not stitching on is a frame cover.
+Place your project in your hoop or frame, and fold up the excess fabric and tuck it away as you stretch the cover around the frame.
 Keep your beautiful stitching project clean and protected!
-They come in five great sizes: click here to check them out!
+They come in many sizes: click here to check them out!

-Another area I struggle with is keeping my place on the pattern.
+Another area that many stitchers struggle with is keeping place on the pattern.
 The Prop-It Needlework Chart Holder is a portable, free-standing magnetic chart holder.
 It folds open instantly and closes flat to 8″ x 11″ for convenient storage and portability.
 Holds individual charts or magazines and books, and has adjustable supports to hold oversized materials.

 - It’s really important that you develop some sort of storage system for your floss.
 We carry a wide selection to choose from.
 Click here for our thread organizers.